-Clarification regarding assisting students under 18 who are injured If any student has a life threatening emergency (breathing emergency, etc.) or is unconscious then consent is implied.
+Clarification regarding assisting students under 18 who are injured

+If any student\ has a life-threatening emergency (breathing emergency, etc.) or is unconscious then consent is implied.
 Call 911 immediately.
-Contact the front office immediately to obtain the emergency contact number on file for the student and call to inform parents/guardians of the injury and indicate which hospital the student will be transported to.
+Contact the front office immediately to obtain the emergency contact number on file for the student and call to inform parents/guardians of the injury with the name of the hospital to which the student will be transported.

-If a student who is under 18 sustains an acute injury - instructors must call 911 and contact a parent/guardian of a minor.
+If a student who is under 18 sustains an acute injury - instructors \must call 911\ and \contact a parent/guardian of a minor\.
 Ask the student for the number of a parent; call to inform the parents/guardians of the injury and indicate the hospital to which the student will be transported.
 Alternately, contact the front office to obtain the emergency contact number on file for the student and call to inform parents/guardians of the injury and indicate which hospital the student will be transported to.
-It is IMPORTANT that instructors make the attempt to contact the parents/guardians even if the parents/guardians cannot be reached immediately.
+It is IMPORTANT that instructors \make the attempt to contact the parents/guardians\ even if the parents/guardians cannot be reached immediately.